Skip to Content

 import { openWalletConnectModal } from '@/components/wallet/connectModal/connectModalBridge'; export function RequireWalletGate({ children }) { const { isConnected } = useAccount(); if (!isConnected) { return ( <button onClick={() => openWalletConnectModal()}> Connect to use this feature </button> ); } return children; }

-Any module can import openWalletConnectModal() without worrying about which trigger is currently mounted.
-If no trigger has registered yet, the bridge retries up to five zero-delay timeouts before giving up silently.
+Any module can import openWalletConnectModal() as long as an opener is registered (usually via WalletModalHost or useRegisterWalletConnectOpener).
+If no opener has registered yet, the bridge retries up to five zero-delay timeouts before giving up silently.

 Always-available host